Skip Ribbon Commands

 Residential indoor wood burning is the single largest contributor to harmful fine particle emissions in the Metro Vancouver region.
 Fine particles are linked to negative health effects, particularly for the elderly, children, and people with chronic heart and lung issues.

-• What are the new bylaw requirements?
+• What are the bylaw requirements?

 Requirements will be phased in to promote cleaner technologies, with more stringent requirements in more densely populated areas.
 These requirements are being introduced in stages between 2020 and 2025 and will help further reduce exposure to wood smoke emissions: